 Professional Development Workshops

-The Conservation Center offers a variety of workshops in conservation technology and collections care that are open to conservators, artists, art historians, archivists, museum professionals, science professionals, and students.
-The full-day workshops range from one to five days in length and are usually held during the summer months when semester classes are not in session.
-Classroom lectures are combined with hands-on laboratory practice to familiarize participants with current methodologies.
+On occasion, the Conservation Center offers professional development workshops in conservation technology and collections care that are open to conservators, artists, art historians, archivists, museum professionals, science professionals, and art history students.
+The workshops are usually held during the summer months when semester classes are not in session.
+Classroom lectures are oftentimes combined with hands-on laboratory practice to familiarize participants with current methodologies.
 Past workshop topics have included pressure sensitive tape removal, modular cleaning, McCrone microscopy, photodocumentation, spot testing, understanding continuous patterns in textiles, and the conservation of plastics.

-Space is limited and to ensure a spot in the workshop early application is recommended.
+Seats are limited.
+Early application is recommended to ensure a spot in any workshop.
 Late applications will be accepted if space allows.
-Applicants are requested to submit statements on the applicability of their selected course(s) to their work, and brief resumés listing their relevant education and employment backgrounds.
+Applicants are requested to submit a statement on the applicability of the selected course(s) to their work, and a brief resumé listing their relevant education and employment background.
 This allows workshop instructors to shape the seminars according to participants’ needs.

 Partial financial assistance is occasionally available for qualified applicants who would otherwise be unable to participate.
 Applicants submit written statements of financial need, and, where appropriate, letters from their organizations endorsing their requests.